 As first lady, Michelle Obama charted her own course

 In this Oct.
-10, 2015 file photo, first lady Michelle Obama christens the USS Illinois with a bottle of sparkling wine at Electric Boat, a division of General Dynamics, shipyard in Groton, Conn.
+27, 2016, file photo, Democratic presidential candidate Hillary Clinton is hugged by first lady Michelle Obama during a campaign rally in Winston-Salem, N.C.
 When Michelle Obama considered the daunting prospect of becoming first lady, she purposely avoided turning to books by her predecessors for guidance.
+Instead, she turned inward.

 Add your comments below